rra94/ShakeShake2.0/README.md

 #### ResNeXt

-We use a depth of 29 as per [3] however a depth of 26 should also works as per [2] however initial training time doesn't really change much between these two depths.
+We use a depth of 29 as per [3] however a depth of 26 should also works as per [2].
 The batch size is kept at 128.

 #### On Cutout